ressy/example-genbank/README.md

     cells (5 columns).
     1. Start: Integer position of start of feature, or "<1" for beyond the given sequence at the 5' end.)
     2. Stop:  Integer position of end of feature.
-I think there's a notation for beyond on the 3' end but I can't find the example for that.
+For beyond on the 3' end, use ">N" where N is the last position.
 Putting a lower Start than Stop implies the feature is on the complementary strand.
     3. Feature: keyword for the feature type.
 See the [GenBank Features Reference]) for the type of feature, like "CDS" for a coding sequence.
     4. **Modifier**?